XavierFelixan/LLM_final_project/README.md

 - `backend.py` — local file server launcher
 - `ai.py` — AI agent
 - `calendar_manager.py` — calendar manager object to connect with Google Calendar
+- `requirements.txt` — necessary libraries and frameworks to run this application
+- `tools.json` — tools that the AI agent has access to

 ## Run locally